This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 1. A rich heritage dating back to the 1920s

-Weleda was founded in 1921 in Switzerland by philosopher Rudolf Steiner, physician Dr Ita Wegman and chemist Oskar Schmiedel.
-They started as a small pharmaceutical laboratory and hospital, and their approach to skincare grew directly out of their work in natural medicine.
-The botanical research that shaped their first formulas is the same foundation their products are built on today.
+It all started in 1921, in Switzerland, with a philosopher, a physician and a chemist: Rudolf Steiner, Dr Ita Wegman and Oskar Schmiedel.
+What began as a small pharmaceutical laboratory and hospital grew into a skincare brand, with their whole approach coming straight out of their work in natural medicine.
+The botanical research that shaped those first formulas is the same foundation behind their products today.

-The most iconic example of this is the Weleda Skin Food, first created in 1926.
+The most iconic example?
+The Weleda Skin Food, first created in 1926.
+And yes, that makes this year Skin Food's 100th birthday.

-The original Weleda Skin Food is based on a signature Phyto-Infusion blend of botanicals made up of four plant extracts: calendula, chamomile, rosemary and wild pansy.
-This same signature blend is still used today across all Skin Food products, including the newer face care range.
+The original Weleda Skin Food is made with a Phyto-Infusion blend of four plant extracts: calendula, chamomile, rosemary and wild pansy.
+It's the same blend they've used from the start, and you'll find it across every Skin Food product today, including the latest face care range.
+I wrote all about their Skin Food Super Serum here.

-Weleda produces both natural skincare and anthroposophic medicines, and has a long-standing pharmaceutical heritage.
-Anthroposophic medicine is a holistic approach to health that works with the body as a whole, rather than focusing on isolated symptoms, using plant, mineral and metal-based ingredients.
+Weleda produces both natural skincare and anthroposophic medicines, with a long-standing pharmaceutical heritage.
+Anthroposophic medicine works with the body as a whole rather than focusing on isolated symptoms, using plant, mineral and metal-based ingredients.
+This philosophy runs through how Weleda develops its products, from the way ingredients are grown to how the formulas are created.

 4. Rudolf Steiner developed biodynamic farming

-Steiner didn’t just practise biodynamic farming, he developed it.
+Biodynamic farming was developed by Steiner himself.
 In 1924 he delivered the Agriculture Course at Koberwitz, which became the foundation of biodynamic farming and the organic agriculture movement.
 Biodynamic farming treats the farm as a self-contained ecosystem, using plant-based preparations to build soil health and timing the harvest to natural cycles.
 Weleda has practised biodynamic farming since its founding, and many of the plants used across their formulations, including those in the signature Phyto-Infusion blend, are grown using these methods.

 5. One of the largest biodynamic medicinal gardens in Europe